 5. Delete trigger apps.
 Trigger apps are those apps that consistently lead you to waste inordinate amounts of time on your phone.
 It could be a phone game or Instagram.
 It could even be a budgeting or finance app!
 Just get rid of the ones that are non-essential and are doing more harm than good.

 - Know your triggers.
 Knowing your triggers means consciously taking stock of what will cause you to spend too much time on your phone and proactively avoiding them.
-That might mean avoiding downloading certain apps and finding alternative options to the app.
+That might mean avoiding downloading certain apps and finding alternative options.

 - Buy a watch.
-Every time you want to know the time, this way you’ll start looking at your wrist instead of your phone.
+This way, every time you want to know the time, you’ll start looking at your wrist instead of your phone.
 Even if you don’t think you check the time very often, those few times that you do will be eliminated, along with all the extra time you spend on your phone after checking the clock.

 All of these tips are helpful and doing every one would be beneficial, but if it’s too difficult to do all at once, Timmerie suggests picking a few and starting there.
 You’ll be pleasantly surprised at the positive effect it has on your relationships.